 Sponsored Programs Information Network (SPIN)

 SPIN is a web-interfaced search engine that provides funding information from various sources, including federal government agencies and private grant-making organizations.
 The Funding Alerts option provides email alerts of new funding opportunities that meet criteria you specify.
 Click here to view instructions on creating a profile and a video on using SPIN.

 Federal agencies and departments play an important role in Federal grant processes.
 Each federal department and agency have web sites.
 These sites include helpful information about grant guidelines, proposal submission deadlines, and past awards.
 Grants.gov is also a good source of information on Federal funding opportunities.

 State of Kentucky Funding

 Unfortunately, there is no single source of information on state funding.
 The best way to ensure your access to state funding is to make contacts with funding agencies within Kentucky's state government.
 This link will take you to the state government's main page.
 Clicking on the KY Agencies link at the top of the page will take you to a list of the various agencies, some of which provide grant funding.

 Private sources of funding have become an increasingly significant part of today's grant-giving climate.
-Currently, there are approximately 40,000 grant-giving foundations in the United States.
 With more funding coming from private sources than ever before and the large amount of dollars available, grant-seekers should become more familiar with the unique process of working with foundations.
 The University Development Office subscribes to databases of private funding sources, and you may contact that office for assistance with searching for private funding.
 Before applying to any private funding source, please contact the Development Office and/or Sponsored Programs.

 Electronic Funding Alert Services